-There are many elements to consider when choosing a CRM solution.
-One of the most pivotal decisions you will need to make is whether you want to deploy the software on your servers at your location (on-premise) or access it from the vendor’s site via the internet.
-If you select the latter, you will encounter terms such as cloud, hosting, and SaaS that will describe the deployment and are often used interchangeably.
+One of the decisions you will have to make when evaluating a CRM solution is whether you want to deploy the software on your servers at your location (on-premise) or access it from the vendor’s site via the internet.
+If you select the latter, you will encounter terms such as cloud, hosting and SaaS that will describe the deployment and are often used interchangeably.
+This article will explore the benefits and drawbacks of hosting vs cloud crm.
 Let’s try to explain them in simple and brief terms.

-Simply put, cloud computing is the delivery of computing services—servers, databases, analytics, and more—over the Internet (“the cloud”).
-One of the most common services of cloud computing is to provide access to software applications such as CRM.
+Simply put, cloud computing is the delivery of computing services—servers, storage, databases, networking, software, analytics, and more—over the Internet (“the cloud”).
+One of the most common uses (services) of cloud computing is to provide access to software applications such as CRM.
 Why would you choose to use the cloud for your CRM application?

-- Upfront Cost – eliminates the capital expense of buying hardware and software and setting up and running on-site data centers
+- Upfront Cost – Cloud computing eliminates the capital expense of buying hardware and software and setting up and running on-site data centers

 - Speed – Most cloud computing services are on demand.